Systemcluster/kitoken/README.md

 <summary>Notes</summary>

 - SentencePiece uses [different `nfkc` normalization rules in the `nmt_nfkc` and `nmt_nfkc_cf` schemes](https://github.com/google/sentencepiece/blob/master/doc/normalization.md) than during regular `nfkc` normalization.
 This difference is not entirely additive and prevents the normalization of `～` to `~`.
 Kitoken uses the regular `nfkc` normalization rules for `nmt_nfkc` and `nmt_nfkc_cf` and normalizes `～` to `~`.
+- SentencePiece's implementation of Unigram merges pieces with the same merge priority differently depending on preceding non-encodable pieces.
+For example, with `xlnet_base_cased`, SentencePiece encodes `.nnn` and `Զnnn` as `.., 8705, 180` but `ԶԶnnn` as `.., 180, 8705`.
+Kitoken always merges pieces with the same merge priority in the same order, resulting in `.., 180, 8705` for either case in the example and matching the behavior of Tokenizers.

 </details>